• Skip to primary navigation

 Treasury securities are a type of bond issued by the U.S. Treasury and backed by the government’s credit.
 There are several different types of treasury securities, including the following:

-TIPs are one of the most popular short-term investment options today.
+TIPs are one of the most popular short-term investing options today.

 These are marketable securities that are designed to protect your investment against inflation.
 When a TIP matures, you’ll receive either your original principal investment or an adjusted amount based on inflation, whichever is larger.